• Skip to primary navigation

 • Elevation Gain: 480 feet (146m)

-• Difficulty: Moderate, but could be strenuous on a hot summer day
+• Difficulty: Moderate, but may be strenuous on a hot summer day (or a cold winter one)

 • Maps: USGS Arches National Park; Trails Illustrated Arches National Park

-The Delicate Arch Trail can be challenging.
-If you are hesitant about whether or not to go, let me offer this by way of encouragement: As Peter Pan’s Wendy so delicately puts it, I am “ever so much more than twenty,” and I carry significantly more weight than I should.
+I'm not gonna lie: the Delicate Arch Trail can be challenging.
+It was for me.
+However, if you are hesitant about whether or not to go, let me offer this by way of encouragement: As Peter Pan’s Wendy so delicately puts it, I am “ever so much more than twenty,” and I carry significantly more weight than I should.
 And...

 It helped immensely that I had an awesome cheering section to keep me motivated and hydrated.
 (Thanks, Livy, Ben & Em!)
 However, if you are in good health and can walk three miles without issue, this is a hike you should definitely put in your back pocket.